-The impact of delaying licensure was also evaluated.
-Delaying licensure until age 18 was examined by comparing a group of young drivers with no record of licensure and no record with DDS before turning 18 (the delayed group) with demographically similar individuals based on gender, race (when known), county, and age minus two years who had a Class D license for at least six months.
+The impact of delaying licensure was also evaluated.13 Delaying licensure until age 18 was examined by comparing a group of young drivers with no record of licensure and no record with DDS before turning 18 (the delayed group) with demographically similar individuals based on gender, race (when known), county, and age minus two years who had a Class D license for at least six months.
 Comparison of means t-tests were used to identify statistically significant differences.
 For the full table of results, see Table C9 in Appendix C.

 Significant Findings: Results of the impact of delaying licensure were mixed, with the delayed group experiencing fewer crashes and fewer serious injury or fatal crashes, but more convictions.
 The number of crashes among delayed licensure drivers is 77.7 percent lower compared to non-delayed drivers.
-The proportion of crashes among delayed licensure drivers is 77.3 percent lower compared to non-delayed drivers is 82.0 percent lower compared to non-delayed drivers is 82.0 percent lower compared to non-delayed drivers is 82.0 percent lower compared to non-delayed drivers.
-The number of convictions among delayed drivers.
-The number of convictions among delayed drivers.
+The proportion of crashes among delayed licensure drivers is 77.3 percent lower compared to non-delayed drivers.
+The number of serious injuries and fatalities among delayed licensure drivers is 82.0 percent lower compared to non-delayed drivers.
+The number of convictions among delayed drivers is 57.1 percent higher compared to non-delayed drivers.